VidHal: Benchmarking Temporal Hallucinations in Vision LLMs

 \subsection{Hallucinatory Caption Generation}

-Based on the aspects in Section \ref{subsec:concept_selection}, we build our benchmark upon four public video understanding datasets: TempCompass~\cite{liu2024tempcompassvideollmsreally}, Perception Test~\cite{pătrăucean2023perceptiontestdiagnosticbenchmark}, MVBench~\cite{li2024mvbenchcomprehensivemultimodalvideo} and AutoEval-Video~\cite{chen2024autoevalvideoautomaticbenchmarkassessing}.
-TempCompass and MVBench provide extensive coverage across all five temporal aspects.
-Perception Test includes a broader selection of human-object interactions, and AutoEval-Video emphasizes scenarios with attribute changes.
+Based on the aspects defined in Section \ref{subsec:concept_selection}, we construct our benchmark from four public video understanding datasets: TempCompass~\citep{liu2024tempcompassvideollmsreally}, Perception Test~\citep{pătrăucean2023perceptiontestdiagnosticbenchmark}, MVBench~\citep{li2024mvbenchcomprehensivemultimodalvideo}, and AutoEval-Video~\citep{chen2024autoevalvideoautomaticbenchmarkassessing}.
+TempCompass and MVBench provide extensive coverage of all five temporal aspects, while Perception Test and AutoEval-Video focus on human-object interactions and attribute changes, respectively.

-Existing hallucination benchmarks~\cite{li2023evaluatingobjecthallucinationlarge, wang2024amberllmfreemultidimensionalbenchmark} predominantly rely on binary questions for evaluation, which limits their effectiveness for assessing hallucinations in video-based VLLMs.
-Unlike static images, video content features complex spatiotemporal dynamics that can lead to subtle hallucinations in VLLMs, \eg, minor inconsistencies in events or motion.
-These nuanced errors, however, are difficult to detect through binary questions.

-To address this issue, we advocate a novel evaluation protocol that incorporates several carefully annotated captions.
-Specifically, each video will be annotated with a set of $M$ captions that reflect varying degrees of hallucination in VLLMs.
-Given the cost and labor intensity of manual annotation, we opt for automatic caption generation using a carefully designed pipeline illustrated in Figure \ref{fig:dataset_overview}.
+Existing hallucination benchmarks~\citep{li2023evaluatingobjecthallucinationlarge, wang2024amberllmfreemultidimensionalbenchmark} rely mostly on binary questions for evaluation, limiting their efficacy in detecting subtle video hallucinations, such as minor event inconsistencies.
+To address this issue, we advocate a novel evaluation protocol incorporating several carefully annotated captions.
+Specifically, each video will be annotated with $M$ captions that reflect varying degrees of hallucination in VLLMs.
+Given the cost and labor intensity of manual annotation, we follow existing benchmark studies such as PhD~\citep{liu2024phdpromptedvisualhallucination} and MVBench~\citep{li2024mvbenchcomprehensivemultimodalvideo}, opting for automatic caption generation using a carefully designed pipeline illustrated in Figure \ref{fig:dataset_overview}.

-\textbf{Anchor Caption Generation.} The video instances in \textsc{VidHal} are sourced from various public datasets, resulting in distinct associated metadata such as long-form captions in AutoEval-Video and question-answer pairs in MVBench and TempCompass.
+\textbf{Anchor Caption Generation.} The video instances in \textsc{VidHal} are sourced from various public datasets, resulting in distinct associated metadata such as long-form captions in AutoEval-Video and question-answer pairs in MVBench.
 To ensure structure consistency and information granularity in the respective dataset description across all instances, we automatically generate an anchor caption for each video.
 Specifically, we input the metadata for each video $V^i$ into GPT-4o and prompt it to generate a concise and accurate description $y^i_+$ using the provided metadata information.